Continental Motors Company: Aircraft and tank industries

-Continental was a major manufacturer of horizontally opposed 'flat four' airplane engines and supplied a similar engine for Sherman tanks during World War II.
-Apparently the United States government contracts continued during the Korean War.
-As the jet engine began to replace piston engine powered airplanes, Continental began losing their military contracts.
+Continental was a major manufacturer of horizontally opposed "flat four" airplane engines and supplied a similar engine for Sherman tanks during World War II.
+Apparently, the United States government contracts continued during the Korean War.
+As the jet engine began to replace piston engine-powered airplanes, Continental began losing military contracts.
 The jet engine technology thus led to an understandable end to Continental's military prosperity.
-When the Korean War ended, Kaiser Corporation, who used Continental engines in all their vehicles, was able to gain ownership of a Continental engine factory.
-It was during that time of downsizing Continental's operations that many Continental employees dispersed to find jobs elsewhere in the industry — those engineers finding new jobs at other companies like the newly-formed American Motors, even Chevrolet.
+When the Korean War ended, Kaiser Corporation, which used Continental engines in all their vehicles, was able to gain ownership of a Continental engine factory.
+During that time of downsizing Continental's operations, many Continental employees dispersed to find jobs elsewhere in the industry; those engineers found new jobs at other companies, such as the newly formed American Motors, and even Chevrolet.

-Kaiser, working with a Continental-designed engine, introduced the USA's first mass-produced overhead camshaft (OHC) inline six-cylinder engine.
+Kaiser, working with a Continental-designed engine, introduced the USA's first mass-produced overhead camshaft (OHC), inline six-cylinder engine.
 It debuted in Kaiser-owned Jeep Corporation vehicles in the mid-1960s.
 However, Stutz built both single- and dual-overhead cam inline six-cylinder engines in, respectively, the late 1920s and early 1930s (SOHC) and the early 1930s (DOHC).
 Moreover, these were fitted in Stutz production cars, though their numbers were comparatively small.

-Particular models of John Deere tractors are currently being supplied by Continental since the ownership transfer to Korea, as stated on the tractor engine identification plates.
+Particular models of John Deere tractor engines have been supplied by Continental since the ownership transfer to Korea, as stated on the tractor engine identification plates.

 Engines

 Types

 Continental built many engines for the US military, some by license, and many of unusual type.

-Inline: several conventional gasoline I6s were built for trucks, the COA331 (licensed from REO), 6602, 22R, and AO895 (also used in some armored vehicles).
-Later the M-A-N licensed multifuel LDS427, LD465 and turbocharged LDT465 were developed, also for use in trucks.
+Inline: Several conventional gasoline I6s were built for trucks, the COA331 (licensed from REO), 6602, 22R, and AO895 (also used in some armored vehicles).
+Later, the M-A-N-licensed multifuel LDS427, LD465, and turbocharged LDT465 were developed, also for use in trucks.

-Radial: in the late 1930s 7 and 9 cylinder air cooled radial aircraft engines were adapted for use in armored vehicles.
+Radial: In the late 1930s, seven- and nine-cylinder, air-cooled radial aircraft engines were adapted for use in armored vehicles.
 The W670 and R975 were considered very reliable by the British in North Africa, but were not developed further.

-Opposed: just after WWII an air cooled O6 was developed for armored vehicles.
-AOS models were supercharged while the AO-895-4 powering the M75 armored personnel carrier wasn't. -3 and -4 models had carburetors while -5 models had fuel injection with no increase in power, but greater fuel mileage.
+Opposed: Just after WWII, an air-cooled O6 was developed for armored vehicles.
+AOS models were supercharged, while the AO-895-4 powering the M75 armored personnel carrier was not.
+The -3 and -4 models had carburetors, while -5 models had fuel injection with no increase in power, but better fuel mileage.

-V type: in the early 1950s an air cooled V12 engine was introduced for armored vehicles.
-Later the AVSI-1790 was developed into the AVDS-1790 diesel version, which was often retro-fitted to earlier vehicles.
+V type: In the early 1950s, an air-cooled V12 engine was introduced for armored vehicles.
+Later, the AVSI-1790 was developed into the AVDS-1790 diesel version, which was often retrofitted to earlier vehicles.

 Use

 Automobiles

-The following automobile companies used Continental engines:
+These automobile companies used Continental engines: